sakshatshinde/jinjja/content/electronics/tv.md

 ___

 <button class="button-58" role="button" onclick="location.href='https://amzn.to/3U6H55v'" >Buy on Amazon 🛍️</button>

-_Please consider buying products via the links mentioned above - it helps us fund this website at no extra cost to you_

 > **U6H** is the newer model of this TV but has worse performance in some areas like black uniformity and peak brightness - But it also has eARC and VRR support.